guillaumewuip/guillaumewuip.github.io/_posts/2020-12-01-using-google-less.md

 This choice will maybe also help me switch from macOS to Linux more easily one day.

 **I have a simple setup: One computer.
-One smartphone.** Nothing more.
-I use the same computer for both personnal activities and work.
+One smartphone.** I use the same computer for both personnal activities and work.
 I also use an iPhone, mainly to read messages, calendar, maps.
 Nothing more.

 This will help me choose the alternatives that fit my needs.

-Because it's a big project, it's better to cut it into smaller parts.
+Because it's a big project, let's cut it into smaller parts.

 ### Managing my [Files]({{ site.baseurl }}{% link _posts/2020-12-01-using-google-less.md %})